Past Board Chairs

 Edmonton, Alberta, Canada

-Phil Hassen has volunteered with CNIS for over ten years.
-Serving initially on the Finance Committee, Phil progressed through the various roles on the Board, eventually becoming Chair for two terms.
+Phil Hassen has held various roles on the Board, including Chair for two terms.
 During his nine years on the board, he guided CNIS through very difficult financial and organizational issues, ultimately seeing CNIS become a stable and successful NGO.
-Phil has assisted the Injury Control Centre – Uganda with improving their administration and management.
-With his wife, Jane, he taught a course on leadership and management to senior physicians in Addis Ababa, Ethiopia.
-He now volunteers with CNIS as Vice President.
+Phil has assisted the Injury Control Centre – Uganda with improving their administration and management and has taught courses on leadership and management in Addis Ababa, Ethiopia.

 Gwen Hollaar